 The average woman who suffers from a heart attack waits 54 hours to go to the hospital.
 That’s because they do not recognize the symptoms of one since they differ from a man’s symptoms.

-With proper education, diet, and exercise, many lives can be saved yearly.
+In conclusion, with proper education, diet, and exercise, women can stay healthy.
 Teach the women in your life the importance of staying healthy and getting a screening done.